The questions nobody thinks to ask at the first appointment

 The first question most people don't ask is: how long does this usually take?
 If your parent has been diagnosed with a broken hip, the doctor will say eight to twelve weeks of healing, and you'll know what the timeline looks like.
 But if your parent has been diagnosed with something progressive, you don't know if you're talking about months or years.
 You don't know if you need to make major life changes now or if you can wait a while.
 The timeline matters enormously, and you won't know it unless you ask.

 The follow-up to that is: what should we be watching for?
 Not the symptoms that are already there.
 What new symptoms might appear?
-What would tell us that things are progressing faster than expected?
-What would tell us that this isn't actually what we thought it was?
+What would tell you that things are progressing faster than expected?
+What would tell you that this isn't actually what you thought it was?
 Knowing what to watch for helps you be proactive instead of reactive.
-It helps you know when something is expected and when something is genuinely worrisome.
+It helps you know when something is expected and when something is genuinely concerning.

 You should also ask what your parent can and should continue to do.
 Can your parent still work?
-Can your parent still drive?
-Can your parent travel?
-Can your parent live at home safely?
+Still drive?
+Travel?
+Live at home safely?
 You're probably afraid of the answer, and that's the exact reason you need to ask it.
-If your parent can't do something anymore, you need to know that so you can start adjusting your parent's life gradually instead of having to make an emergency change later.
+If your parent can't do something anymore, you need to know that so you can start adjusting gradually instead of having to make an emergency change later.
+According to the CDC, falls are the leading cause of injury among adults 65 and older, resulting in over 3 million emergency department visits each year.
+Many of those falls happen because no one asked the doctor about activity limitations, and the family didn't know the risks.

 The Outcome Questions

 Ask what the goal of treatment actually is.
-Is the goal to cure the condition, assuming that's possible?
-Or is the goal to manage symptoms so your parent feels better?
-Or is the goal to slow down the disease process, even if the ultimate direction is still decline?
+Is the goal to cure the condition?
+To manage symptoms so your parent feels better?
+To slow down the disease process, even if the ultimate direction is still decline?
 These are fundamentally different goals, and they change how you evaluate whether treatment is working.
 If the goal is managing symptoms and your parent is in less pain, the treatment is working even if the underlying disease hasn't changed.

 Ask what function your parent might recover with treatment.
 Will physical therapy help your parent walk again after a stroke, or will the best outcome be walking with a walker?
 Will medication help restore memory that's been lost, or will it slow down the rate of further memory loss?
 You need to know what "success" looks like in this situation.
 It might not be full recovery, and you need to understand that going in.

 Ask what happens if the treatment isn't working.
 How will you know?
 How long do you usually give a treatment before deciding to try something else?
 What's the next step if this doesn't work?
-What does your parent's life look like if treatment fails?
 These are hard questions, but they help you be prepared instead of devastated when the first treatment doesn't solve the problem.

 The Daily Life Questions

-Ask what a typical day is going to look like.
-Not in the long term.
-In the next few months.
+Ask what a typical day is going to look like in the next few months.
 Will your parent be able to take a shower independently, or will that need help?
 Will your parent be able to cook meals, or will that need to be arranged?
 Will your parent be able to manage bathroom needs independently?
-Will your parent be able to drive?
 Will fatigue or pain limit what your parent can do?

-These are the questions that tell you whether your parent can stay living alone, whether your parent needs help with daily tasks, whether your parent can continue to do the things that matter to them.
+These are the questions that tell you whether your parent can stay living alone, whether they need help with daily tasks, and whether they can continue to do the things that matter to them.
 These are the questions that determine whether you're going to be able to keep working full-time and managing your parent's care, or whether something is going to have to give.
+According to the Administration for Community Living, approximately 70 percent of adults over 65 will need some form of long-term care services.
+Asking about daily function early helps you plan before a crisis forces your hand.

-The reason you need to ask them specifically about the next few months is that your parent's situation might change.
-Your parent might improve or decline.
-Your parent's needs might shift.
-But you need to know what the realistic starting point is.
-You need to know what the next three to six months will probably look like so you can plan accordingly.
+The reason you need to ask specifically about the next few months is that your parent's situation might change.
+They might improve or decline.
+Their needs might shift.
+But you need to know what the realistic starting point is so you can plan accordingly.

 The End Questions

 These are questions you're asking partly for yourself, so you know what's coming.
 But they're also questions you should be asking together with your parent, because your parent's wishes matter more than your hope.
-Your parent might be clear that if the disease progresses to a certain point, your parent doesn't want to pursue aggressive medical treatment anymore.
-Your parent might have strong feelings about where and how your parent wants to receive care.
+Your parent might be clear that if the disease progresses to a certain point, they don't want aggressive medical treatment anymore.
+Your parent might have strong feelings about where and how they want to receive care.
 You can't know these things unless you ask.

 Who to Ask